-- In March 2020, New York State Governor Cuomo declared a State Disaster Emergency for the State of New York, dur COVID-19 pandemic and signed the "New York State on PAUSE" executive order that closed all non-essential busine statewide.
+- In March 2020, New York State Governor Cuomo declared a State Disaster Emergency for the State of New York, due to the COVID-19 pandemic and signed the "New York State on PAUSE" executive order that closed all non-essential businesses statewide.
 New York State designated utilities, including CECONY and O&R, as essential businesses that were able to continue a portion of their work during the effectiveness of the PAUSE order.
-In May 2020, the "New York Forward" plinto effect.
-New York Forward is a phased plan to reopen businesses in geographic areas of New York State that mee established by various public health organizations.
-Since the emergency declaration, and due to economic conditions NYSPSC and the Utilities have mitigated the potential impact of the COVID-19 pandemic on the Utilities, their custom other stakeholders. (pages 23, 49) - In March 2020, the Utilities began suspending service disconnections, certain collection notices, final bill collection ag activity, new late payment charges and certain other fees for all customers.
-The Utilities also began providing paymer extensions for all customers that were scheduled to be disconnected prior to the start of the COVID-19 pandemic.
-In 2020, the state of New York enacted a law prohibiting New York utilities, including CECONY and O&R, from disconne residential customers during the COVID-19 state of emergency.
-In addition, such prohibition will apply for an additional days after the state of emergency ends for residential customers who have experienced a change in financial circums due to the COVID-19 pandemic.
+In May 2020, the "New York Forward" plan went into effect.
+New York Forward is a phased plan to reopen businesses in geographic areas of New York State that meet metrics established by various public health organizations.
+Since the emergency declaration, and due to economic conditions, the NYSPSC and the Utilities have mitigated the potential impact of the COVID-19 pandemic on the Utilities, their customers and other stakeholders. (pages 23, 49) - In March 2020, the Utilities began suspending service disconnections, certain collection notices, final bill collection agency activity, new late payment charges and certain other fees for all customers.
+The Utilities also began providing payment extensions for all customers that were scheduled to be disconnected prior to the start of the COVID-19 pandemic.
+In June 2020, the state of New York enacted a law prohibiting New York utilities, including CECONY and O&R, from disconnecting residential customers during the COVID-19 state of emergency.
+In addition, such prohibition will apply for an additional 180 days after the state of emergency ends for residential customers who have experienced a change in financial circumstances due to the COVID-19 pandemic.
 The law expires on March 31, 2021.
-For the three and six months ended June 30, 20 estimated foregone revenues that were not collected by the Utilities were approximately \$20 million and \$23 million, respectively, for CECONY and \$1.2 million and \$1.4 million, respectively, for O&R. (pages 23, 38, 49-50) - In March 2020, the Utilities requested and the NYSPSC granted extensions to file their 2019 Earnings Adjustment Me (EAMs) reports, which were filed in July 2020.
-The earned EAM incentives of approximately \$46 million and \$3 million CECONY and O&R, respectively, are expected to be recovered from customers over a twelve-month period beginning September 2020. (pages 23, 50) - CECONY's and O&R's allowances for uncollectible accounts reserve increased from \$65 million and \$4.6 million at D 31, 2019 to \$81 million and \$6.0 million at June 30, 2020, respectively. (page 52) - In June 2020, the NYSPSC established a generic proceeding on the impacts of the COVID-19 pandemic and sought on a variety of COVID-19 related issues.
-In July 2020, the Utilities submitted joint comments with other large utilities in York State that included a formal request to defer all COVID-19 related costs and for a surcharge mechanism to college deferrals based upon the individual utility's need. (page 23) - a.
+For the three and six months ended June 30, 2020, the estimated foregone revenues that were not collected by the Utilities were approximately \$20 million and \$23 million, respectively, for CECONY and \$1.2 million and \$1.4 million, respectively, for O&R. (pages 23, 38, 49-50) - In March 2020, the Utilities requested and the NYSPSC granted extensions to file their 2019 Earnings Adjustment Mechanisms (EAMs) reports, which were filed in July 2020.
+The earned EAM incentives of approximately \$46 million and \$3 million for CECONY and O&R, respectively, are expected to be recovered from customers over a twelve-month period beginning September 2020. (pages 23, 50) - CECONY's and O&R's allowances for uncollectible accounts reserve increased from \$65 million and \$4.6 million at December 31, 2019 to \$81 million and \$6.0 million at June 30, 2020, respectively. (page 52) - In June 2020, the NYSPSC established a generic proceeding on the impacts of the COVID-19 pandemic and sought comment on a variety of COVID-19 related issues.
+In July 2020, the Utilities submitted joint comments with other large utilities in New York State that included a formal request to defer all COVID-19 related costs and for a surcharge mechanism to collect such deferrals based upon the individual utility's need. (page 23) - a.
 Page references to 2Q 2020 Form 10-Q.